gares/syncmaildir/README.md

 The software is distributed as-is, with no warranties, so if your mailbox is irremediably lost due to Sync Mail Dir, you will get nothing back, but you can complain with me, of course.
 If you find the software useful, an happy-user report is also welcome.
-For patches, bug-reports, etc. refer to Enrico Tassi, login gares on fettunta dot org.